About Sam Vaknin, Author of Narcissism Book

 So you'd like to know more about me.
 My name Sam Vaknin.
-I was born in Israel in 1961.
-I'm an author of short stories, a winner of literary awards, and a columnist in Central Europe Review, eBookWeb.org, PopMatters, and United Press International (UPI).
+I am a visiting professor of psychology, Southern Federal University, Rostov-on-Don, Russia and Professor of Finance and Psychology in CIAPS (Centre for International Advanced and Professional Studies).
+I'm an author of short stories, a winner of literary awards, and a former columnist in Central Europe Review, eBookWeb.org, PopMatters, and United Press International (UPI).
 I am also the Editor of mental health categories in the Open Directory and Suite101.

-I am not a mental health professional, though I was was certified in Counseling Techniques.
-I hold a Ph.D. from Pacific Western University and work as a financial consultant to leading businesses in Macedonia, Russia and the Czech Republic.
+I am not a mental health professional, though I was certified in Counseling Techniques.
+I work as a financial consultant to leading businesses and to governments in several countries."

 Why did I go to prison in the first place?
 I crossed swords with the Israeli government.
 Mine was shorter.
 I was imprisoned for grand fraud after I exposed major corruption in a bank I bought through the stock exchange.
 But isn't this ("I'm not guilty!") what they all say?

 Slowly, the realization that it was all my fault, that I was sick and needed help penetrated the decade's old defenses that I erected around me.
 This book is the documentation of a road of self-discovery.
 It was a painful process, which led to nowhere.
 I am no different - and no healthier - today than I was when I wrote this book.
 My disorder is here to stay, the prognosis is poor and alarming.

 My book says that narcissists are easily identifiable and that, once identified, can be easily manipulated.
 The need to manipulate them arises out of their propensity to destroy everything and everyone around them.
 To manipulate a narcissist is to survive.
 It is a survival tactic for the victims of narcissists.